St33f3n/St33f3n/README.md

-# Stefan - Backend Developer & Efficiency Engineer
+# Backend Developer & Efficiency Engineer

 I'm a backend developer from the Munich region with a passion for streamlined architectures that respect user privacy.
 My approach combines systematic engineering with hands-on problem-solving, whether I'm developing automation pipelines or prototyping hardware solutions.